punyavashist/dotfiles/README.md

 ![](https://i.imgur.com/zAKij1K.jpg)

 These are the various configuration files I use on macOS.
-I wrote about how you can customise your shell experience in [an article](https://medium.com/@NikitaVoloboev/pretty-and-fast-shell-97ea870f2805).
+I wrote about how you can customise your shell experience in an article [here](https://medium.com/@NikitaVoloboev/pretty-and-fast-shell-97ea870f2805).

 You can also see my top used applications, Safari exensions and Alfred workflows I use [here](https://github.com/nikitavoloboev/my-mac-os#readme).